 In various ways we promote positive development and individual spiritual well-being.
-This includes offering group, or one-on-one, interactions which address positive thinking, motivational, and spiritual dialogues.
+This includes offering group or one on one interactions which address positive thinking, motivational, and spiritual dialogues.
 As well as providing them the tools and resources to support their spiritual journey.

-The HOPE Alcohol group is facilitated by a professional substance use counselor.
-Offered both in person and virtual, these weekly interactive sessions provide HOPE clients with tangible techniques and practices to better self-regulate substance use.
-Through being surrounded by like-minded individuals who are all working towards decreasing use, and creating personal recovery plans.
+HOPE’s Substance Use group is facilitated by a professional counselor.
+Offered both in person and virtually, these weekly interactive sessions provide HOPE participants with tangible techniques and practices to better self-regulate substance use while surrounded by others who are all working towards decreasing use, and creating personal recovery plans.

 This group focuses on finding ways to process and deal with drug and alcohol use by providing youth with coping skills.
 Clients are encouraged to engage with harm reduction material and conversations prompted by the instructor(s).